sandredd/cs404.1-1/program2.md

     - Apply operator to value tokens
     - Push result onto value stack
   - Pop left parenthesis token from top of operator stack
+    - If the top of the operator stack is not a left parenthesis, throw a `RuntimeException` to indicate that parenthesis are imbalanced
   - Discard right parenthesis token

 ### Further Reading